 Fresh Elements + Fiesta Vibes

 Even though bright colors and flowers are typically involved with fiestas, there are still LOTS of design directions you can take.
 For this Fiesta-Inspired Margarita Station, I wanted to create a fresh, “farmer’s market” vibe with a mix of vibrant colors, rustic elements, and a little folk art flair.
 This look could easily extend into other areas of your party as well!
-(Grab my free printables here.)
+(Download the free printables here.)

 1. Select Your Key Flavors